justin-sayah/611FinalProject/README.md

 # How To Compile
 #After unzip the 611FinalProject.zip, navigate to src/main/java/org/TradingSystem/model directory
 （Recommend to run it in IntelliJ for full functions）
+NOTE: THERE ARE EXTERNAL DEPENDENCIES THAT MUST BE DOWNLOADED, FOR THIS REASON MUST RUN IN INTELLIJ AS MAVEN PROJECT SO MAVEN CAN GET DEPENDENCIES

-1. Write a Config file that define the DBPATH, APIKEY and APIHOST
+1. Write a Config file that define the DBPATH, APIKEY and APIHOST titled Config.java and put it in the database directory

 eg.